Standard illuminant: Illuminant series D

+By the time the D-series was formalized by the CIE, a computation of the chromaticity $(x,y)$ for a particular isotherm was included.
+Judd et al. then extended the reconstituted SPDs to 300 nm–330 nm and 700 nm–830 nm by using Moon's spectral absorbance data of the Earth's atmosphere.
+The tabulated SPDs presented by the CIE today are derived by linear interpolation of the 10 nm data set down to 5 nm.
+However, there is a proposal to use spline interpolation instead.

 Similar studies have been undertaken in other parts of the world, or repeating Judd et al.s analysis with modern computational methods.
-In several of these studies, the daylight locus is notably closer to the Planckian locus than in Judd et al.
+In several of these studies, the daylight locus is notably closer to the Planckian locus than in Judd et al.The CIE positions D65 as the standard daylight illuminant: